 If Company-Hopping was an Olympic Sport, Which Country Would Get the Gold?

 The amount of time employees stay with a single company can tell us a lot about the regional labor market.
-Short tenures can be a sign of labor market instability, but can also be a consequence of a natural dynamism in regional labor markets, as employees and employers go through several iterations to find a good fit.
+Short tenures and high workforce attrition can be signs of labor market instability, but can also be consequences of a natural dynamism in regional labor markets, as employees and employers go through several iterations to find a good fit.

-Below, we take a look at the median employee tenure by country.
+Below, we use Revelio Labs data to look at the median employee tenure by country.

 Japan is a notable outlier, with a long history of lifetime employment at the same firm.
 The US, perhaps surprisingly, has longer tenures than most European countries, who have a reputation for more rigid labor market practices.